280224963/SideMenu-/SA_Project/SA报告.md

 Although the code style is not as easy to fry as a technical circle, it is not as easy to stand as a programming language or editor, but there are always people who have a unified style to improve work efficiency.
 If code styles are different, it is not conducive to collaborative programming, the code is also chaotic.
 As for similar code style, this produce a certain constraint.
 Functional importance, code style and post-maintenance are also important.
 As we know, SideMenu can be seen as a private project, It is nearly implemented by one person.
 SideMenu's code style is not diverse.

 ###### Compatibility
 Compatibility refers to the degree of coordination between hardware, software, or a combination of hardware and software.
 Since SideMenu is implemented in Swift.
 So unluckily, SideMenu is not for Antroid users.
+As for IOS user, this is a good choice.
+But at first, the iOS need to be X or above.
+You use Xcode to be the compiler and the version should be above 9.
+When all the requirements are satisfied, you can easily import SideMenu in your project.
+Obviously, SideMenu just as the figure shown, has good compatibility for IOS user who needs SideMenu.

 ###### Unused Code

 ###### Performance